|Nutrition Facts (per serving)|

-Halloumi is a fabulous cheese from Cyprus and a favorite in Greek cooking.
-It's similar to mozzarella in texture, but since it is brined it's a bit salty and has a greater depth of flavor.
-It's an ideal grilling cheese because it doesn't melt, although it does soften nicely.
-It lends itself well to all types of cooking, retaining most of its shape.
+Halloumi is a fabulous semi-firm cheese from Cyprus and a favorite in Greek cooking.
+It's similar to mozzarella in texture, but it is brined which imparts a salty taste and greater depth of flavor.
+This is an excellent grilling cheese because it doesn't melt.
+Halloumi slices will retain their shape when cooked, and the heat softens the rubbery (or "squeaky") cheese while mellowing the saltiness.